SchulichUAV/2025Electronics/README.md

-# 2025 Electronics

 # How to run scripts

-# updateElectronicsRepo.sh
+### updateElectronicsRepo.bash

-# Script to copy the 2025 Electrornics directory to a flight computer via SCP
+Script to copy the 2025 Electrornics directory to a flight computer via SCP

-# Usage: ./updateElectronicsRepo.sh <Flight Computer Username@Hostname>
+Usage: ./updateElectronicsRepo.bash <Flight Computer Username@Hostname>

+---

+### setupFlightComputer.bash

+Scp into the flight computer and run it

+Note: if you run into SSL certificate errors when installing python dependencies - make sure the time is date and time is set correctly on the flight computer